-The Community Infrastructure Levy (CIL) is a standard, non-negotiable charge applicable to developments where there is a net increase of 100 square metre of floor space or the creation of one or more dwellings.
+The Community Infrastructure Levy (CIL) is a standard, non-negotiable charge applicable to developments where there is a net increase of 100 square metres of floor space or the creation of one or more dwellings.
 The Harrogate District Community Infrastructure Levy Charging Schedule, which details the tariff rates, was formally approved by Full Council on 8 July 2020 and came into force on 1 October 2020.
-Applications determined on or after the 1 October will be liable for CIL except those valid applications in the system on the 8 July 2020 which will be exempt (regardless of determination date).
+Applications determined on or after 1 October will be liable for CIL except for those valid applications in the system on 8 July 2020 which will be exempt (regardless of determination date).

 The introduction of the levy means that additional information is required on submission of a planning application to determine whether a charge is due and to determine the amount.
 Applicants are therefore required to submit a CIL Form 1: Additional information along with the planning application which can be done through the Planning Portal.

 A full guidance document (Harrogate CIL guidance and FAQs) detailing the full process and all the requirements of the applicant and ourselves can be viewed below, along with a number of other important documents:

 - Harrogate CIL guidance and FAQs

 - CIL process diagram

 - Instalments policy